By Foster Commerce

 Developers can have more flexibility and freedom.
 With a split infrastructure, front-end and back-end devs can work independently of each other on a headless site.
 Letting specialists do their best work in their preferred domain creates team efficiencies, reduces development friction, and leads to better user experiences.

-One of the most exciting features of a headless website is that developers can easily create a variety of UIs through which to share content and business logic.
-This flexibility empowers marketers to share content wherever customers are, creating a seamless experience.
+One of the most exciting features of a headless website is the variety of UIs that can be developed.
+This front-end flexibility empowers marketers to share content wherever customers are, creating a seamless experience.

 Benefits of omnichannel marketing include:

 Promoting a unified customer experience at every touch point.
 With the power to push content to any screen, marketers can meet shoppers where they're at with unified messaging, whether in-person, online, via the internet of things, or with customer support.
 Providing this seamless experience enhances brand awareness, builds trust, and increases brand loyalty.

 Personalizing content to improve the shopping experience.
 By collecting first-party data from each UI on shopping behavior, marketing teams can learn about and meet customer expectations, demonstrate knowledge of individuals' buying journeys, and better sell to customers in context.

 Unlimited flexibility and freedom to respond to emerging trends in marketing.
 Unlike legacy websites, headless builds don't limit marketers to outdated marketing strategies.
 Instead, marketing teams can more easily adapt and experiment with new or updated customer touchpoints, creating limitless opportunities for innovation and growth.

 The final reason we recommend headless builds is that their adaptability can save a growing business time and money.
 It's part of our core company standards to build websites that last.
 We know that when we do, companies ultimately win.